pierremrtn/neat/packages/neat/README.md

 ```

 ### Texts theme override
-Neat also provide an simple way to override the base text theme's `TextStyle`.
+Neat also provides a simple way to override the base text theme's `TextStyle`.
 Any `TextStyle` object passed through the style property of a text helper will be automatically merged with the corresponding text theme's base style thanks to `TextStyle.merge` method.

 **before**